humanitycodes/codelab/README.md

 ## Organization

+The codebase is split into several parts:

+* `.circleci` - Continuous integration configuration via [CircleCI](https://circleci.com/gh/chrisvfritz/msu.lansing.codes)
+* `.vscode` - VS Code is the editor of choice for this project and workspace configuration is provided in this directory
+* `backend` - Code for the server-side API, which also hosts the client code in non-dev environments
+* `database` - Anything related specifically to the Postgres database (docs, migration scripts, etc.)
+* `frontend` - All Vue components, styles, and client-side content are here, built with Webpack
+* `test` - End-to-end and any other cross-module tests will be found here

-The codebase is split into two parts: the `frontend` and the `backend`.
-Each of these directories manages its own dependencies, so if you want to install a new library, first `cd` into the appropriate directory, _then_ `npm install --save some-awesome-lib`.
+Each of these directories manages its own dependencies.
+If you want to install a new library, first `cd` into the appropriate directory, _then_ use `yarn add` to add the dependency.

 ## Linting

-From the `frontend` or `backend` directories, you can run `npm run lint` to scan your files for style violations with ESLint.
+From the `frontend`, `backend`, and `test` directories, you can run `yarn lint` to scan your files for style violations with ESLint.
 The conventions in both directories build off the [JS Standard Code Style](https://github.com/feross/eslint-config-standard).
-It's also recommended to install ESLint integration for your code editor.
-Here are instructions [Atom](https://github.com/lansingcodelab/www/blob/master/coursework/lessons/slides/js-eslint.md#2-install-the-linter-eslint-plugin-for-atom) and [Sublime Text](https://github.com/roadhump/SublimeLinter-eslint#plugin-installation).
+VS Code configuration for ESLint is also provided in the `.vscode` directory.

 ## Testing

-No testing framework is yet configured for the backend (Erik, I'll let you do that and update this document).
-For the frontend, there are [unit tests](http://vuejs-templates.github.io/webpack/unit.html) and [end-to-end tests](http://vuejs-templates.github.io/webpack/e2e.html) configured.
-They can be run from the `frontend` directory with `npm run unit` and `npm run e2e`, respectively - or `npm run test` to run them all.
+Unit tests are maintained for frontend components and helper functions.
+Currently all statement, branch, and function coverage is above 80% and should be kept that way.

+End-to-end tests exist in the `test` directory and cover primarily core functionality and security checks.

+All tests run as part of continuous integration and merging features is not allowed until all tests pass.
+To run tests for a specific module, first `cd` into that directory and then run `yarn test`.
+To run all tests, which is recommended before submitting a PR, run `yarn test-all` from the top-most project directory.

 ## Contributing